halzamly/rollback-aws-circleci/README.md

-# infrastructure-creation-aws-circleci
+# Rollback-aws-circleci
-Exercise: Infrastructure Creation on AWS using CircleCI for Udacity class
+Exercise: Rollback on AWS using CircleCI for Udacity class This project includes Infrastructure Creation on AWS